knaaptime/seg_networks/paper/results_difference.md

 ## Network Distance is an Important Consideration

 @fig:scatter portrays the relationship between segregation measured using the two different distance metrics for the sample CBSAs.
-Although the correlation between planar and network based segregation measures is $\rho=0.987$, our results provide clear evidence that the choice of appropriate distance metric plays an important role in the computation of a spatial segregation index.
-In all but four cases, segregation is higher when measured according to network distance than by pure Euclidean distance[^CRS] (none of the four cases are significantly different from a random pooling of the same data).
+Although the Pearson correlation between planar and network based segregation measures is $\rho=0.987$, our results provide clear evidence that the choice of appropriate distance metric plays an important role in the computation of a spatial segregation index.
+We highlight this result using the fact that applied segregation research often uses ordinal rankings to describe and compare the magnitude of segregation across a set of places.
+While still high, the *rank correlation* between the two measures is considerably lower at $\tau=0.90$.
+Substantively, this means that an analysis of segregated metropolitan regions will result in different conclusions regarding the "most segregated" places, depending on which distance measure is employed.
+A visual comparison of the top 15 most segregated metros is provided in @fig:ranks in the supplementary material, which shows how different places exchange ranks.

+In all but four cases, segregation is higher in each metropolitan region when measured according to network distance than by pure Euclidean distance[^CRS] (none of the four cases are significantly different from a random pooling of the same data).
 Among the 380 CBAs in our dataset, 25.3% have a difference between Euclidean and network-based segregation measures that is significant at the $\alpha=0.05$ level, and 14.2% of the CBSAs are significant at the $\alpha=0.01$ level.
 Descriptive statistics of the differences between segregation measures in each metro are shown in
 @tbl:diff_descriptives, and a list of the 54 CBSAs significant at the one percent level are listed in @tbl:one_pct_diffs.
 Among these 54 CBAS, eight metros are located in California--twice the number of the next-most prevalent state (Texas).

 !include tables/difference_descriptives_pandas.md